-Unexplained body marks
+5 Unexplained body marks

-- 6.23.
-Whilst Individuals are in our care there may be occasions where minor injuries occur such as bruises, swellings, cuts and scratches which by and large will be as a result of daily activities or for some Individuals as a result of self-injurious behaviour.
-However, all marks or physical changes must be recorded appropriately using (number to be added) weekly body chart.
-A Concern form must be completed for all unexplained marks and physical changes and passed to the DSL (or a deputy) along with copies of the last 3 days of Daily Diary notes and Activity Records.
-Parents/carers and social workers should always be kept informed.
-Concern log should be updated with concern and relevant reference number provided to concern. - 6.24.
-The flowchart provided in 25.14 Guidance for Investigating Unexplained Body marks indicates the correct course of action for dealing with unexplained body marks. - 6.25.
-The DSL will assign a manager to investigate the concern to ascertain the reason for the marks and if no reasonable explanation can be given the DSL must contact the Safeguarding Authority/LADO for further advice and mutual conclusion as to whether the matter should be treated as a Safeguarding Concern. - 6.26.
-If the concern is considered to be a safeguarding concern, then safeguarding tracking pack must be opened and safeguarding process followed. - 6.27.
+548 6.23.
+Whilst Individuals are in our care there may be occasions where minor injuries occur such as bruises, swellings, cuts and scratches which by and large will be as a result of daily activities or for some individuals as a result of self-injurious behaviour.
+However, all marks or physical changes must be recorded appropriately using a weekly body chart.
+A concern form must be completed for all unexplained marks and physical changes and passed to the DSL (or a deputy) along with copies of the last 3 days of Daily Diary notes and Activity Records.
+Parents/carers and social workers should always

+- be kept informed.
+Concern log should be updated with concern and relevant reference number provided to concern. - 556 6.24.
+The flowchart provided in 25.14 Guidance for Investigating Unexplained Body marks indicates the correct course of action for dealing with unexplained body marks. - 558 6.25.
+The DSL will assign a manager to investigate the concern to ascertain the reason for the marks and if 559 no reasonable explanation can be given the DSL must contact the local Safeguarding Authority for 560 further advice and mutual conclusion as to whether the matter should be treated as a Safeguarding 561 Concern. - 562 6.26.
+If the concern is considered to be a safeguarding concern, then safeguarding tracking pack must be opened and safeguarding process followed. - 564 6.27.
 If the concern is considered not to be a safeguarding concern, then the concern investigation outcome must be shared with social worker and parents.

-A disclosure from an Individual
+5Acdisclosure from an Individual